 Radial and grid pattern:

-The radial and grid pattern is a combination of radial and grid patterns through which the radial network of roads originates externally from the center.
+This pattern is a combination of radial and grid patterns through which the radial network of roads originates externally from the center.

 The main radial roads are interconnected by offering a grid pattern between the principal roads.